NFT: Bridging Supervised Learning and Reinforcement Learning in Math Reasoning: Experiments

 \subsection{Experiment Setups}

-\textbf{Training.} We perform online fine-tuning on \texttt{Qwen2.5-Math-7B} \citep{qwen2.5math} and \texttt{Qwen2.5-32B} \citep{qwen2.5} to enhance their math abilities without relying on external teachers.
+\textbf{Training.} We perform online fine-tuning on \texttt{Qwen2.5-Math-7B} and \texttt{Qwen2.5-32B} \citep{qwen2.5math} to enhance their math abilities without relying on external teachers.
 The training dataset is the publicly available \texttt{DAPO-Math-17k} \citep{dapo}, which consists solely of math questions paired with ground-truth answers in integer form.
 During training, all models are fine-tuned for approximately 5,000 gradient steps with a batch size of 512.
-We fix the generation temperature to 1.0.
+Generation temperature is 1.0.